Need a roadworthy certificate? Australia's inspection specialists have you covered

 In WA, a roadworthy inspection is required when re-registering an unlicensed vehicle, clearing a compliance notice (yellow sticker), registering a repairable written-off vehicle, or certifying modifications (such as changes to the body, engine, or dimensions).
 These inspections must be conducted at authorised examination centres to ensure the vehicle meets WA’s road safety and compliance standards.

-About the RedBook Inspect Network of third-party roadworthy inspection providers
+About the RedBook Inspect roadworthy marketplace

 Your questions, answered